 And so, following this first, brief encounter, I dived headlong into the oft-macabre worlds of a man whose sheer scope of imagination and creativity still staggers me to this very day.

-Credited as being one of the Fathers of Science Fiction, as well as being the Inventor of both the Modern Detective Story, as well as The Short Story itself, Poe’s breadth of style is nothing short of astounding.
+Credited as being one of the Fathers of Science Fiction, the Inventor of both the Modern Detective Story, as well as The Short Story itself, Poe’s breadth of style is nothing short of astounding.
 From his infamous “Balloon Hoax” to “The Murders of the Rue Morgue“, Edgar Allan Poe broke more pioneering literary ground than any author before him.
 This simple, yet monumental, fact is often lost among a readership mainly focused on such legendary works as “The Raven,” “The Masque of the Red Death,” or “The Cask of Amontillado.“

 And while these works are undoubtedly Jewels in Poe’s Literary Crown, one needs to take into account ‘lesser writings‘ like “Why the little Frenchman wears his arm in a sling” to start gaining an insight into the colossal spectrum of Edgar Allan Poe’s linguistic genius.
 Holding this obscure little tale next to a seminal work such as “The Raven“, a reader would swear the two to have been penned not only by separate authors, but by authors from vastly disparate social backgrounds.
 It is not least this ability to write outside of a single, defined style, which sets Poe head and shoulders above not only his contemporaries, but of any 19th Century author I could personally name.
 A true Master of the Art, he was one of the few individuals who managed to outgrow simple ‘Use of language‘ to the point where he would bend the written word to his Will on a mere whim.